The application for the 2022 program is now closed.

 How To Apply

-The online application is linked below.
-Students should review the tips for preparing a strong application here.
+Students should review the tips for preparing a strong application here and then access the application using the link below.
 Applicants will typically be notified of their status by mid-March.

 Students are expected to present their project at various events both formal and informal throughout the year.
 Revised versions of the completed work shall be submitted for the spring semester Symposium for Undergraduate Research and Creativity (formerly TURF-CreWS).
 Students should strive to publish their research papers and/or present their creative works in a public forum.